• USD

 Safaris and Tours that visit Tsitsikamma

-From the cosmopolitan city of Cape Town to the Overberg and Garden Route regions, a delightful private tour that ends with a safari in Addo is sure to be enjoyable.
+From the cosmopolitan city of Cape Town to the Overberg and Garden Route regions, this private tour ends with a safari in Addo for a well-rounded experience.

-This luxury adventure combines a visit to the Garden Route with an unforgettable safari at Shamwari - the top private game reserve in the southern part of South Africa.
+This luxury adventure pairs the Garden Route with an unforgettable safari at Shamwari, a premier private game reserve in South Africa’s south.

-Departing and returning to Cape Town, this short but informative private tour explores the highlights of the Garden Route from a base on the shores of the Knysna Lagoon.
+Departing and returning to Cape Town, this short private tour explores Garden Route highlights from a base on the shores of the Knysna Lagoon.

 1